lj-ditrapani/16-bit-computer-assembler/README.markdown

 ```

 ### .include ###
-Processed during first pass.
-Includes the assembly text
+Includes the assembly text lines of the file referred to by
+the `.include` directive.
+The lines are inserted at the current
-of all .include directives.
-Then the assembler processes the
+location of the assembly lines.
+The assembler then processes the
-total file as one big file.
-Not recursive.
+lines normally.
+This allows for recursive includes (includes of files
+that include other files, etc.)
 ```
+.set math-library $9000
 .include path/to/program.asm    # includes it here
 .move math-library
 .include path/to/math-lib.asm